paxdotdev/docs/src/reference-native-rendering.md

 The result of this is that canvas drawing happens natively — for example, via CoreGraphics on macOS and iOS, Canvas2D in the browser, and Direct2D on Windows.

-How does Pax know how to draw _native_ elements like Text?
+How does Pax know how to draw native UI elements like Text?

 This is done through message-passing.
 The Pax engine knows any time a native element is _created_, has its properties _updated_, or is _deleted_ (removed from render tree, e.g. via `if`.)
 When any of these "CRUD" operations occur, the runtime sends a message to [the _chassis_](./reference-compilation-model.md), and the chassis is responsible for interpreting that message and drawing the native elements that result.

 The messages are sent a C structs via a low-level bridge, using Rust's FFI functionality.
 Serialization depends on the platform — for example, messages are passed as `FlatBuffer`s on macOS but `JSON` in the browser (to avoid bloating `.wasm` footprint with a deserialization dependency.)